nmsa/wsvd-bench/README.md

-# wsvd-bench
+# WSVBBench

-Benchmarking Vulnerability Detection Tools for Web Services
+**Benchmarking Vulnerability Detection Tools for Web Services**

 This project contains the source code of the services that serve as `workload` of a benchmark for tools able to detect SQL injection vulnerabilities in web services.
 The benchmark was introduced in [1], the papers explains the results and how they were obtained.
 The benchmark was later reused and extended in [2].

 The ground truth of this workload is presented in the [detailed results](data/wsvd-bench-results-webservices-sqlinjection.xlsx) file.
 In practice, the column `Review` represents what is considered as the `true vulnerabilities (TV)`.

 1. Nuno Antunes and Marco Vieira, *["Benchmarking Vulnerability Detection Tools for Web Services"](http://ieeexplore.ieee.org/document/5552783/)*, IEEE 8th International Conference on Web Services (ICWS 2010), Miami, Florida, USA: IEEE Computer Society, ISBN: 978-1-4244-8146-0, July 5-10, 2010, [DOI:10.1109/ICWS.2010.76](https://doi.org/10.1109/ICWS.2010.76).
 2. Nuno Antunes and Marco Vieira, *["Assessing and Comparing Vulnerability Detection Tools for Web Services: Benchmarking Approach and Examples"](http://ieeexplore.ieee.org/document/6763052/)*, IEEE Transactions on Services Computing, vol. 8, no. 2, pp. 269–283, 2015, [DOI:10.1109/TSC.2014.2310221](https://doi.org/10.1109/TSC.2014.2310221).